 Where to Find Decadent Vegan Food in Paris

-And while the city is filled with establishments serving boards of charcuterie and fromage, beef tartare, steak and fries, and heaps of seafood platters, Parisian eateries are more accommodating than you would think.
+And while the city is filled with establishments serving charcuterie boards and fromage, beef tartare, steak and fries, and heaps of seafood platters, Parisian eateries are more accommodating than you might think.
 There are many vegan restaurants in Paris, as well as shops and cafes that have popped up across town.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

-No matter what time of the day, you can savor plant-based cuisine in Paris!
+No matter what time of day, you can savor plant-based cuisine in Paris!

 Paris is a vegan-friendly city

-Paris welcomes several millions of tourists a year, and people often think that finding a plant-based restaurant is going to be a huge task.
+Paris welcomes several million tourists a year, and people often think finding a plant-based restaurant will be a huge task.
 Furthermore, when they find it, the menu is limited and might cost a fortune.
 This is so far from the truth.

 In reality, Paris is a haven for food enthusiasts, even if you’re a vegan.
 There are stores where you can sample vegan versions of most French food – croissants, plant-based cheese, macarons, traditional French cuisine, international plates, and even fast food.
-You will also find supermarkets, shops, and cafes that sell vegan products so you can stock them up in your fridge or pantry.
+You will also find supermarkets, shops, and cafes that sell vegan products, so you can stock up on them in your fridge or pantry.

 Whether you’re a vegan looking for everyday meals or a meat-lover looking for a break, Paris has vegan restaurants for you!
 Here is a list of eateries that you should not miss when visiting the French capital.